60-6/atlas/readme.md

 'atlas g' regenerates your system from atlas's save directory

-you can create a folder named 'overwrite' in atlas's save directory
+you can specify different save directories by using a generation marker as a second argument

+ex: 'atlas s 6' saves to '<save_directory>/atlas/6'

+inside atlas's save directory, you'll find a 'supersede' directory. you can use it to create overwrites

-inside 'overwrite', name the targets after their destination path, using '@' instead of '~' and ':' instead of '/'
+name folders in supersede after their destination path, using '@' instead of '~' and ':' instead of '/'

-anything under the specified path will be optionally overwritten when running 'atlas g'
+anything under the overwrite folders will be regenerated when running 'atlas g'

-you can pass a second argument as a generation marker, for example 'atlas s 6'
+ex '<save_directory>/atlas/supersede/@:.config/kitty/kitty.conf' writes to '~/.config/kitty/kitty.conf'